ricebear-org/ricebear-org.github.io/discord.md

 ### Other Roles

 There are also **self and organization** roles.
 Organizations with their own role can have dedicated text/voice channels that only their members can join.
-These roles, listed on #org-list, can be joined by Ring 4 (and above) members through "r;selfrole" commands and [https://roleypoly.com](https://roleypoly.com).
+These roles, listed on #org-list, can be joined by Ring 4 (and above) members through "r;selfrole" commands.

 **Bot** and **3rd Party Bot** (and related) roles are reserved for bots only.